Skip to main content

 * @description

-* Instance that used for managing env data on the server and on the client
+* Instance that used for managing environment variables

 */